Magicking/6120.eu/content/posts/analyzing-ordinal-github-issues.md

   },
 ```

-This is what look a typical issue in global FOSS repository, where there is no strict guidelines for contributing and users can open issues for anything.
-The content of the issue contains also multiple languages which could be a challenge for the reviewer.
+This is a good issue as it showcase multiple difficulties, it containes multiple language and title is not explicit about the issue which could be a challenge for the reviewer.
+More defined guidelines and issues templating could help make an easier pathway for users to interacts with the project.

 # AI for the rescue

-After learning a lot about prompt engineering over the last months I decided to write myself the prompt to generate the overview analysis.
-After fidling with a few prompt for a while I was not able to get a decent result.
-I then decided to use GPT4 to generate the prompt for GPT3 analysis as unfortunatly, GPT4, is not available over the API yet.
+After learning a lot about prompt engineering over the last months we decided to write ourself the prompt to generate the overview analysis.
+But after fidling with [a few prompt](https://github.com/Magicking/awesome-chatgpt) for a while we were not able to get a decent result in the JSON output formating by GPT3.
+Instead we used GPT4 to generate the prompt to be use by GPT3 to produce the analysis, as unfortunatly, GPT4 is not available over the API yet.

-But who no better to talk to a robot than another robot?
+Who no better to talk to a robot than another robot?

 ![Only robots can understand me.](/img/posts/analyzing-ordinal-github-issues/2023-03-18-090255_1180x1594_scrot.png)